Kombu is the Japanese word for dried sea kelp.

-Kelp is highly prized not only for its abundance of essential minerals, vitamins, and trace elements but also for its natural glutamic salts: a naturally sweet, superior flavor enhancer which creates the famous savory “fifth taste” (Umami) in Japanese cuisine.
+Kelp is highly valued for its abundance of essential minerals, vitamins, and trace elements, as well as its natural glutamic salts: a naturally sweet, superior flavor enhancer which creates the famous savory “fifth taste”, also known as ‘Umami‘ in Japanese cuisine.

-On the health side, the white powder 'Glutamine’ is one of the 20 amino acids encoded by the standard genetic code.
+The white powder, ‘Glutamine’ is one of the 20 amino acids encoded by the standard genetic code.
 It is not recognized as an essential amino acid but may become important in certain situations, like intensive athletic training or certain gastrointestinal disorders.
 It is also said to be a superb brain fuel, and some people refer to it as a “smart-vitamin” – although it is in actual fact not a vitamin at all.

 Many different types of kelp can be used to make Kombu, and its preparation is very simple.
 In Japan, the whole seaweed is washed thoroughly with seawater, cut into 1 m lengths, folded and dried.
-The same process is used in New Zealand to prepare Pacific Harvest’s Kelp & Kombu, some of it is then milled into granules to be used as a seasoning.
-The small granules become soft when exposed to the moisture on food and look like cracked pepper.
-These granules can be used easily to make dashi just the same; just fill a tea ball with the kelp granules and follow the recipe below.
+The same process is used in New Zealand to prepare Pacific Harvest’s Kombu.

 In 2010 a group of researchers at the University of Newcastle found that a fibrous material in sea kelp (called alginate) was better at preventing fat absorption than most over-the-counter slimming treatments in laboratory trials.
 As a food additive it may be used to reduce fat absorption and thus obesity.
 Kombu/kelp contains very little calories and is a popular diet food.
 It contains the most potassium of all the sea vegetables.
-Because potassium removes sodium, it is effective at improving swelling.
 Kelp contains fucoidan, a type of polysaccharide known to activate the liver cells.
 It is said to also be effective in cleaning the blood and decreasing cholesterol levels.
 Find out more about kelp’s benefits by following the link.

 * Genera is a phyto-taxonomy (plant nomenclature & classification) term for ‘families’ which contain many ‘genus’ which themselves have many varieties.
 As an example, Pacific Harvest’s kelp is Ecklonia radiata: Class= Brown seaweed or Phaeophyceae, Order= Laminariales (kelps), Genera/Family= Alariaceae, Genus= Ecklonia and Specie= radiata.